-12.13.3 All instances of "xmlhstring" are also valid instances of "xmlcstring", and some instances are also valid instances of "xmlbstring".
+12.13.3 Some instances of "xmlhstring" are also valid instances of "xmlbstring" and "xmlcstring".
 In analyzing an instance of use of this notation, an "xmlhstring" is distinguished from an "xmlbstring" or "xmlcstring" by the context in which it appears.